The 13 Most Beautiful Villages in the French Countryside

 • 2018 winner

-With its origins going back to the Iron Age, this fortified hilltop village has borne the brunt of a millennium-old geopolitical tug of war.
-At the crossroads of Roman roads in ancient Gaul, Cassel was sacked by the Vikings in 880, and later became a 17th-century war prize fought over by France and Spain.
-Today, Cassel offers an immersion in Flemish culture not far from the Belgian border.
-Brick gabled houses line the Grand’Place, estaminets dish up traditional cuisine like carbonnade flamande (a beef stew made with beer), and the carnival brings wondrous street parades of “giants” made of papier-mâché, wood, and fabric.
+This fortified hilltop village, with its origins going back to the Iron Age, has borne the brunt of a millennium-old geopolitical tug of war.
+At the crossroads of Roman roads in ancient Gaul, Cassel was sacked by the Vikings in the late 9th century, and later became a 17th-century war prize fought over by France and Spain.
+Today, Cassel offers an immersion in Flemish culture just eight miles from the Belgian border.
+Brick gabled houses line the Grand’Place, estaminets dish up traditional cuisine like carbonnade flamande (a beef stew made with beer), and Carnival brings wondrous street parades of “giants” made of papier-mâché, wood, and fabric.

 8. Saint-Vaast-la-Hougue